linq2js/remit/packages/remos/README.md

     //  [this.firstName, this.lastName] // this is dependency list, the memo does re-evaluation when the dep values are changed only
     // );
   },
+  // if you dont define custom setter for specified prop,
+  // that prop become readsonly
+  // _setFullName(value: string) {}
 });
 ```